House OKs GOP health bill, a step toward Obamacare repeal

 The nonpartisan Congressional Budget Office estimated in March that the GOP bill would end coverage for 24 million people over a decade.
 That office also said the bill’s subsidies would be less generous for many, especially lower-earning and older people not yet 65 and qualifying for Medicare.

-A CBO estimate for the cost of latest version of their bill will not be ready before the House conducts its vote.
+A CBO estimate for the cost of latest version of their bill was not ready before the House vote.

 Earlier this week, moderates objected that constituents with pre-existing conditions could effectively be denied coverage by insurers charging them exorbitant premiums.